WLS6677/C-Vulkan-Game-engine/tasks.md

 shaders >/
 pipeline >/
 vertex buffer assembler >/
 rendering command buffer
-render function that does a render pass with command bufffers and intakes render objects
+render function that does a render pass with command bufffers

 render our first triangle